 In 1947 eight citizens from Axel received a Polish decoration.
 (One Merit Cross with Swords in Gold, one in Silver and one in Bronze).

-Axel Residents are awarpomnike of the fate of their liberators after the war, because the information they received on their return to the Polish were not good.
+Axel Residents are aware of the fate of their liberators after the war, because the information they received on their return to the Polish were not good.
 This aroused deep sympathy for those who had nowhere to return to.In 1948 the liberation statue was placed on a strategic location, where you enter the town from the South, dedicated to “The sons of Poland that were fighting for our freedom and gave their lives on this very ground” The flowers on the Cemetery and near the Statue are red and white begonias, in the colours of Poland.

 The wife of Colonel Szydlowski had been killed in a car accident in Germany and when the Division was to leave Germany the Colonel asked permission to bury his wife in Axel.
 The answer was that “It would be an honour and it shows the mutual band we have”.
 She was buried on October 1947 in the Catholic Cemetery.